Skip to main content

 3. Personal

-Register external Secrets at your Organization's level
+Register external Secrets at the Organization level

 Prerequisites

-Access the Permissions page for more information.
+See the Permissions page for more information.

 Steps to register a Secret